pharmaR/val.pipeline/README.md

 This is an experimental repository with the goal of bringing together a lot of the R Val Hub's tools under a single workflow to produce the outputs necessary to qualify R packages for a GxP system.
+Note: this repository exists to showcase "a way" to perform package validation.
+It is certainty not the only way, or even the recommended way.
+Every organization must perform their own due diligence to meet the documentation requirements imposed by regulatory authorities within their risk tolerances.

 ## Installation